dapr/docs/daprdocs/content/en/developing-applications/building-blocks/workflow/workflow-overview.md

 | An efficient, more manageable single sidecar for all microservices | Separate sidecars (or services) for workflows. |
 | Portable workflows keeps Dapr portable. | Lessened portability. |

-With a lightweight, embedded workflow engine, you can create orchestration on top of existing Dapr building blocks in a portable and adoptable way.
+With a [lightweight, embedded workflow engine](#embedded-workflow-engine), you can create orchestration on top of existing Dapr building blocks in a portable and adoptable way.

-## Workflow API

 The workflow building block consists of:

 - A pluggable component model for integrating various workflow engines
 - A set of APIs for managing workflows (start, schedule, pause, resume, cancel)

-Similar to the built-in support for actors, the workflow API implements a [built-in workflow runtime](#embedded-workflow-engine).

 Workflows supported by your platforms can be exposed as APIs with support for both HTTP and the Dapr SDKs, including: